Amogh1221/genral_notes/docs/NanoRush-500.md

 ## 6. Dynamic Inference Logic (The "Double Duty Macro MoE")

-1.  **Classification (20-way):** The 61.48M BERT Router processes the prompt and outputs 20 Softmax probabilities (one for each individual adapter).
+1.  **Classification (20-way Context-Aware):** To solve multi-turn context drift while respecting the router's strict 512-token limit, the inference script will extract and concatenate only the *last 5 User Prompts* (ignoring the lengthy Assistant responses) into a single string.
+The 61.48M BERT Router processes this user-only history and outputs 20 Softmax probabilities (one for each individual adapter).
 2.  **Domain Collapse (Step A):** The system maps the 20 probabilities to their 15 parent Domains by summing sibling probabilities (e.g., `Code_Prob = p_Evol + p_Magicoder + p_Alpaca`).
 3.  **Filtering (Top-2 Threshold):** The system ignores Domain probabilities below 15% and strictly selects a maximum of the top 2 **Domains**.
     *   **Domain Renormalization:** The remaining top-2 domain probabilities (e.g., 55% Code and 20% Math) must be explicitly renormalized so they sum to 1.0 (e.g., `Code_Weight = 0.55 / 0.75`).